filipeqs/mosters-rolodex/README.md

 ## Features

-- Use search field to filter monster list
+- Use search field to filter the list of monsters.